topwaye/morse/README.md

 Consider the following concurrence scenario: Process A and Process B use the same one page table.
 Process C and Process A share with each other partly.
 Process C quits, Process A triggers copy-on-write (e.g. writing a page), Process B spawns Process D. That is, Process A and Process B change the same page table at the same time.

-Algorithm:
+Algorithm: (There is no deadlock.)

 * page_table->busy:
 * page->busy:
-* -1: intermediate state (i.e. spinning)
 * 0: free
 * 1: busy
 * page->ref: